Submitted: The Two Sides Team February 25, 2012

 for overall energy claims, there are multiple standards that exist regarding

-These programs are based on the generation and trading of (RECs).
+These programs are based on the generation and trading of renewable energy certificates (RECs).

 The chemical recovery boilers at Sappis coated fine paper mills are both

 certified in accordance with the Green-e standard and we are therefore able to